The Pines Resident & Family Portal

 -

-- Surgical Masks to be worn in the Spruce Home Area
+- Surgical Masks are to be worn in the Maple Home Area

 - Ensure the Public Health 4 moments of Hand Hygiene are followed